-- 3.2.1 The Chief Executive is responsible for: - a) Ensuring there are arrangements in place to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective Internal Audit function; - b) Ensuring that the Internal Audit function meets the Public Sector Internal Audit Standards and provides sufficient independent and objective assurance to the Audit Committee and the Accountable Officer:
+- 3.2.1 The Chief Executive is responsible for: - a) Ensuring there are arrangements in place to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective Internal Audit function; - Ensuring that the Internal Audit function meets the Public Sector Internal Audit Standards and provides sufficient independent and objective assurance to the Audit Committee and the Accountable Officer;

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/641252/PSAIS_1_April_2017.pdf
+https://assets.publishing.service.gov.uk/government/uploads/syst em/uploads/attachment_data/file/641252/PSAIS_1_April_2017.pd f accordance with the requirements of the Public Sector Internal Audit Standards.

-- Deciding at what stage to involve the police in cases of misappropriation and other irregularities not involving fraud or corruption; - d) Ensuring that an annual Internal Audit report is prepared for the consideration of the Audit Committee and the Board.
-The report must cover: - a clear opinion on the effectiveness of internal control in accordance with the requirements of the Public Sector Internal Audit Standards.
+- c) Deciding at what stage to involve the police in cases of misappropriation and other irregularities not involving fraud or corruption; - d) Ensuring that an annual Internal Audit report is prepared for the consideration of the Audit Committee and the Board.
+The report must cover: - a clear opinion on the effectiveness of internal control in